sqlxpert/aws-tag-sched-ops/readme.md

   |managed&#x2011;snapshot:&nbsp;&empty;<br/>managed&#x2011;snapshot&#x2011;periodic:&nbsp;Monday|No|Schedule is invalid|
   |managed&#x2011;snapshot:&nbsp;&empty;<br/>managed&#x2011;stop&#x2011;periodic:&nbsp;u=1&nbsp;H=09&nbsp;M=05|No|The enabling tag and the schedule tag are for different operations|

+  Each tag is shown in _key:value_ form. &empty; means that the value is blank.

 ## Scheduling Operations

  * All times are UTC, on a 24-hour clock.